 This first type of scenario involves you having the incapacity to fulfill what is being asked of you.
 It is not that you would not like to help someone else, but it is that you simply cannot help because of poor time, financial resources, or mental incapacity.
 Despite our lack of emotional and physical resources we still have a tendency to try and do-it-all.

-The second common scenario where it is extremely helpful to say “no” is in a more threatening situation than the first type of scenarios.
-It involves your unwillingness and reluctancy to carry out the action that is requested of you.
+The second common scenario where it is extremely helpful to say "no" is in a more threatening situation than the first type of scenario.
+It involves your unwillingness and reluctance to carry out the action that is requested of you.
 This common scenario is about being coerced into doing something against your will.
-The follow examples are similar as the first scenario but your personal situation this time is different:
+The following examples are similar as the first scenario but your personal situation this time is different:

 - A charity worker is in contact with you requesting a donation yet this time you are unwilling to give them a donation because you dislike how they use donations in their work and giving a contribution feels like a waste.

-– You have been asked to put in some overtime at work but you really don’t want to.
-Maybe your partner has asked you to take the kids out or you have got so much paper work to sought through at home and it is piling up like the Eiffel Tower and tilting like the Leaning Tower of Pisa.
-You have other things to do but they aren’t important.
+- You have been asked to put in some overtime at work but you really don't want to.
+Maybe your partner has asked you to take the kids out or you have got so much paperwork to seek through at home and it is piling up like the Eiffel Tower and tilting like the Leaning Tower of Pisa.
+You have other things to do but they aren't important.

 - Your child who is struggling with an assignment that is due tomorrow asks for your assistance.
 You have spare time on your hands but you feel you need to let your child take responsibility for not having worked on the assignment at an earlier time.

 In the second group of scenarios you have the time and monetary resources to donate but you say "no" because of your unwillingness to engage in the activity.
 You find learning to say "no" is extremely difficult because of peer pressure, intimidation, fear, or a concern for being seen as weak.